 Access to Personal Information and Data Quality

-Communities@Work shall provide individuals with access to personal and sensitive information it holds about them on request.
-If an individual requires access to, or wishes to correct, personal or sensitive information about them, they should contact the Communities@Work Central Office at firstname.lastname@example.org or write to:
+Communities at Work shall provide individuals with access to personal and sensitive information it holds about them on request.
+If an individual requires access to, or wishes to correct, personal or sensitive information about them, they should contact the Communities at Work Central Office at firstname.lastname@example.org or write to:

 Tuggeranong Community &Function Centre